 Past work on personalized prediction of sexual function following prostate cancer treatment has attempted to predict a post-operative binary outcome, typically whether one is able to achieve an erection sufficient for sex at some single timepoint following treatment \citep{Regan2011,Descazeaud2006,Eastham2008, Ayyathurai2008}, or the change in \citep{Vordermark2008} or absolute level \citep{Talcott2003} of some continuous measure of sexual function such as the IIEF-5 score.
-Such models have incorporated patient covariates in logistic regression models for binary outcomes, and linear regression models for continuous outcomes.
-One obvious shortcoming of binary modeling is that sexual function is not naturally a binary event, and it is not clear how to set a cutoff to binarize continuous measures of sexual function \citep{Briganti2011}.
-Furthermore, a serious deficiency of logistic regression and linear regression is that they are not suitable for modeling longitudinal outcomes, whereas a patient would want to know their entire post-treatment function trajectory, not just that at a single timepoint.
-The only longitudinal model we found in the literature was one using linear regression to relate the change in function level between two fixed timepoints after treatment \citep{Potosky2004}.
+Such models incorporated patient covariates in linear regression models for continuous outcomes, and logistic regression models for binary outcomes even though sexual function is not a binary outcome \citep{Briganti2011}.
+Another deficiency of logistic and linear regression is that they are not suitable for modeling longitudinal outcomes, whereas a patient would want to know their entire post-treatment function trajectory.
+The only longitudinal model in the literature uses linear regression to relate the change in function level between two fixed timepoints post-treatment \citep{Potosky2004}.

-Functional data analysis \citep{Ramsay2002,Denison1998} and growth curve modeling \citep{Jung2008} are rich areas of past study, but existing models from those fields do not guarantee that the predicted time series possesses a recovery curve shape, that it drops instantaneously following the event and then monotonically approaches an asymptotic level no higher than the pre-event value.
+Functional data analysis \citep{Ramsay2002,Denison1998} and growth curve modeling \citep{Jung2008} are rich areas of past study, but existing models from those fields do not guarantee that the predicted time series possesses a recovery curve shape, that it drops following the event and then monotonically approaches an asymptotic level no higher than the pre-event value.
 Parametric functions mentioned in \citet{Rogosa1985} resemble the functional form we assume of recovery curves.
-However, they are modeling growth, not recovery, and assume the initial level of the growth curve to be known, whereas we are trying to predict the entire post-treatment trajectory, which includes the initial post-treatment value.
+However, they are modeling growth, not recovery after some disruptive event, and assume the initial level of the growth curve to be known, whereas we are trying to predict the entire post-treatment trajectory, which includes the initial post-treatment value.
 Furthermore, they do not place an upper bound on the asymptotic level of the predicted function.
-Isotonic regression models \citep{Shively2009, Mammen, Neelon2004, Cai2007}, which enforce the predicted functions to be monotonic, but do not naturally output recovery curves as predictions.
+Isotonic regression models \citep{Shively2009, Mammen, Neelon2004, Cai2007}, enforce the predicted functions to be monotonic, but do not naturally output recovery curves as predictions.